rusbomber/VictoriaLogs/docs/victorialogs/security-and-lb.md

 See also [tenant-based data ingestion request proxying](https://docs.victoriametrics.com/victorialogs/security-and-lb/#tenant-based-proxying-of-data-ingestion-requests).

-This allows building VictoriaLogs storage system with distinct per-tenant retention configs similar to [this one](https://github.com/VictoriaMetrics/VictoriaLogs/issues/15#issuecomment-3043557052).
+This allows building a VictoriaLogs storage system with distinct per-tenant retention configs similar to [this one](https://github.com/VictoriaMetrics/VictoriaLogs/issues/15#issuecomment-3043557052).

 ### Proxying requests to the given tenants